 Collects Black Panther: Panther’s Prey #1-4, material from Marvel Comics Presents #13-37, 148, Solo Avengers #19, Marvel Super Heroes (vol. 2) #1, Marvel Fanfare #60, Fantastic Four Unlimited #1

-After Black Panther: Panther’s Prey, T’Challa was once again reduced to being a guest star or co-starring in titles other than his own for a few years, joining the Knights of Pendragon and working with Captain America and the Fantastic Four.
+After Black Panther: Panther’s Prey, T’Challa was once again reduced to being a guest star or co-starring in other heroes’ comics and not his own for a few years, joining the Knights of Pendragon and working with Captain America and the Fantastic Four.

 Black Panther Vol. 3 by Christopher Priest (1998-2003)

-Christopher Priest wrote what is today the most celebrated run on Black Panther.
-The writer modernized the character by exploring and expanding the mythology, with a little bit of retcon for Wakanda.
-As the writer made references to the classic Panther’s Rage arc (from Jungle Action), we advise reading this story before, if it’s not already done, for a better experience (though it’s not an obligation).
+Christopher Priest wrote what is today the most celebrated comic book run on Black Panther.
+Launched as part of the Marvel Knights imprint, this story modernized the character by exploring and expanding the mythology, with a little bit of retcon for Wakanda.
+As the writer made references to the classic Panther’s Rage arc (from Jungle Action), we advise reading this story before, if it’s not already done, for a better experience (though it’s not obligatory).

 - Black Panther By Christopher Priest Omnibus Vol. 1